-Famous Aircraft: The P-38 Lightning, by Gene Gurney.
-More than ninety photos plus statements by several airmen who have flown the P-38 are included in this aviation hisory.
+Famous Aircraft: The P-38 Lightning, by Gene Gurney, More than ninety photos plus statements by several airmen who have flown the P-38 are included in this aviation hisory.
 Arco Publishing Co., Inc., N.Y.
 60 pages. \$5.
-Paperpack, \$2.95.
+Paperback, \$2.95.

-The Land in Between: The Cambodian Dilemma, by Aaslyn Williams.
+The Land in Between: The Cambodian Dilemma, by Maslyn Williams.
 Williams' idealism and aversion to vioence color his impressions of Cambodia.
-Part travelogue, art investigation of the Cambodian character, part conecture about future political developments, his book offers look at a country few journalists are permitted to visit, villiam Morrow and Co., Inc., N.Y.
+Part travelogue, part investigation of the Cambodian character, part conecture about future political developments, his book offers look at a country few journalists are permitted to visit, villiam Morrow and Co., Inc., N.Y.
 241 pages. \$7.95.

 Man on the Moon, edited by Eugene Rabinowitch and ichard S. Lewis.
+A collection of essays exploring the olitical and social-as well as the scientific and technological-consequences of the lunar landings.
+Those contributing include Sir Bernard Lovell of England's Jodrell Bank observatory, Wernher von Braun, and William Leavitt, Science and Education Editor of AF/SD.
+The essays originally appeared in the Bulletin of the Atomic Scientists.
+Basic Books, Inc., N.Y.
+204 pages, \$5.95.

-A collection of essays exploring the olitical and social-as well as the scientific and technologo in paperback, Gene Gurney, several airmen is aviation hisges, \$5, Paperb in paperback, Growth of the Air Transport Command's freight operations over the "Hump," which helped to supply China and prevent further Japanese expansion.
+Ten Thousand Tons by Christmas, by Col. Edwin Lee White (Ret.).
+This first-person account chronicles the growth of the Air Transport Command's freight operations over the "Hump," which helped to supply China and prevent further Japanese expansion.
 Beginning in 1942 with some twenty aircraft, the airlift operation in 1945 had more than 600 planes.
 Vantage Press, Inc., N.Y.
-187 pages, \$3.75.
+187 pages. \$3.75.

 War in Peacetime: The History and Lessons of Korea, by Gen. J. Lawton Collins (Ret.).
-General Collins is wellqualified to write about the Korean War.
+General Collins is well-qualified to write about the Korean War.
 As Army Chief of Staff at that time, he worked with the civilian and military leaders involved, and in his history he has included judgments of those men as well as descriptions of battles.
 General Collins also offers his opinions about the proper relationship between the military and civilian authorities and draws parallels between the Korean conflict and the Vietnam War.
 Houghton Mifflin Co., Boston.
-416 pages. \$6.95. -JOANNE M. MILLER ical-consequences of the lunar landings.
-Those contributing include Sir Bernard Lovell of England's Jodrell Bank observatory, Wernher von Braun, and William Leavitt, inally appeared in the Bulletin of the Atomic Scientists.
+416 pages, \$6.95.

+-JOANNE M. MILLER